CreadDiscans/ServiceDesigner/TUTORIAL.md

 > There are **eight** type icons that you can use through React Icons Library.
 > _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
-> Set element's name as the name of library's icon what you want to use.
+> * Set element's name as the name of library's icon what you want to use.
-> Then set size, color and other properties as you want to at the Property tab if you want.
+> * Then set size, color and other properties as you want to at the Property tab if you want.

 - [React Icons](http://react-icons.github.io/react-icons/)

 ### React Native
 ![React Native](./asset/img/reactNative.gif)

-> Before you use React Native element, set the screen as mobile by click the below button.
+> * Before you use React Native element, set the screen as mobile by click the below button.
-> You can set the screen to _Portrait_ or _Landscape_ easily in **_ServiceDesigner_**.
+> * You can set the screen to _Portrait_ or _Landscape_ easily in **_ServiceDesigner_**.
 Just click the button what you want to set.
-> Then right-click and add element just like when you add components in render() at coding editor when using React Native framework.
+> * Then right-click and add element just like when you add components in render() at coding editor when using React Native framework.
-> You must input the name in this function also.
+> * You must input the name in this function also.

 ### RN Elements
 ![RN Elements](./asset/img/rnElements.gif)

-> You have to set the screen as mobile to not overlook any detail of your UI.
+> * You have to set the screen as mobile to not overlook any detail of your UI.
-> After that, right-click and add element just like adding other element.
+> * After that, right-click and add element just like adding other element.
-> Set the property if it is necessary.
+> * Set the property if it is necessary.

 - [React Native Elements](https://react-native-training.github.io/react-native-elements/) : React Native UI Toolkit

 ### Delete
-- delete

-> You can delete elements in this tab.
+> * You can delete elements in this tab.
 If you input wrong name, just delete in add one newly!
-> If you delete some element, and you saved your file, you can't work with that element anymore.
+> * If you delete some element, and you saved your file, you can't work with that element anymore.
 So please be careful when you delete it.

 ## Property
 > The property supports following special scheme.